libricos-com/libricos/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.29.x of the free version correspond to changes made in 2.16.29.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.30.x of the free version correspond to changes made in 2.16.30.x of the paid version.

+= 1.16.30 - 15/Oct/2020 =

+* PERFORMANCE: Where a table has a numerical primary key, extract its data using that index.
+This results in a substantial performance increase when fetching large tables using PHP.
+(The filter updraftplus_can_use_primary_key_default can be used to de-activate this behaviour).
+* FIX: Remove incorrect decodeURIComponent() parsing when importing settings, which could prevent import of settings containing some special characters
+* FIX: An issue where database tables that were not selected to be backed up in a "Backup Now" backup would get added to the backup during a resumption (i.e. if it did not finish in a single run)
+* TWEAK: Catch errors from Google Cloud when the bucket is not found
+* TWEAK: Fix undefined variables instead of expected values in message prior to settings import
+* TWEAK: Strip the redundant WHERE for the --where parameter to mysqldump (which modern versions strip out, but a version was found that didn't)
+* TWEAK: Handle hosts that have disabled the session_id() function
+* TWEAK: Provide SQL mode information in the 'Site Information' section under the 'Advanced Tools' tab and in the database backup's header
+* TWEAK: Show a notification of UpdraftPlus plugin updates even if the associated user account is not connected to the UpdraftPlus website
+* TWEAK: Add mechanism to detect what hosting provider is being used and use it to make UpdraftPlus comply with Kinsta's backup limit policies (thus removing it from the list of disallowed plugins)
+* TWEAK: When booting a clone if it's claimed from the clone queue then update the token being used
+* TWEAK: Tweaked downwards the minimum time in the future for rescheduling a resumption

 = 1.16.29 - 08/Sep/2020 =